 Valerie also remarks this about herself when her ghost-hunting benefactor reveals himself.
 "But why me?
 I'm, like, fourteen."

 Kick the Dog: "Besides, shouldn't you be failing a test, kicking a puppy, or beating up somebody weaker than you now?"

 Lawyer-Friendly Cameo: In "Eye For An Eye", we get Vlad overshadowing Bill Gates and selling himself Microsoft - no, pardon, Mastersoft.

 An episode later, Vlad flips through channels, and mentions an "embarrassing celebrity arrest."
 Don't blink when the camera shows the tv, or you'll miss Michael Jackson.

 Least Rhymable Word: In the Christmas episode, everyone was forced to speak in rhyme as someone narrated the entire episode.
-That is, until someone picked up an orange, prompting him to remark irritably that nothing rhymes with orange.
+That is, until Danny picked up an orange, prompting the Ghost Writer to remark irritably that nothing rhymes with orange.